 or OSP or a group of GSPs or group of OSPs.
 Unless more specific data are available, this is the expected demand at the time of the annual minimum demand on the national electricity transmission system as provided under the Grid Code.
 In the case of a group of GSPs or group of OSPs, the demand diversity within the group should be taken into account.

-The periodic report setting out the results of an assessment of the operational frequency risks on the system produced by ISOP and approved by the Authority and as set out in the SQSS Appendix H, and prepared in accordance with the Frequency Risk and Control Report Methodology as also prepared and approved as set out in the SQSS Appendix H. The report shall include an assessment of the magnitude, duration and likelihood of transient frequency deviations, forecast impact and the cost of securing the system and confirm which risks will or will not be secured operationally by the ISOP in accordance with paragraphs 5.8, 5.11.2, 9.2 and 9.4.2.
+The periodic report setting out the results of an assessment of the operational frequency risks on the system produced by the ISOP and approved by the Authority and as set out in the SQSS Appendix H, and prepared in accordance with the Frequency Risk and Control Report Methodology as also prepared and approved as set out in the SQSS Appendix H. The report shall include an assessment of the magnitude, duration and likelihood of transient frequency deviations, forecast impact and the cost of securing the system and confirm which risks will or will not be secured operationally by the ISOP in accordance with paragraphs 5.8, 5.11.2, 9.2 and 9.4.2.

 The methodology by which a Frequency Risk Control Report will be developed, consulted on and approved by the Authority, and as set out in the SQSS Appendix H.

-Gas System Planner (GSP) Licence means a licence granted or treated as granted under section 7AA(1) of the Gas Act 1986
+Gas System Planner (GSP) Licence A licence granted or treated as granted under section 7AA(1) of the Gas Act 1986

 Generating Plant Type A type of generating unit classified by the type of prime